Skip to main content

 Written Word Media has an article for everything under the sun and I've found them helpful.
 Here's a link to my favorite one on Marketing.

-Bryan Cohen does a free challenge on Amazon Ads.
+Bryan Cohen does a $9 fourteen day challenge on Amazon Ads!

 David Gaughran has tons of free resources on how to self publish!
 His book Let’s Talk Digital has it all.

-Listen to a podcast like The Self Publishing Show by Mark Dawson
+Listen to a podcast like The SPA Girls

 The Creative Penn - Joanna Penn has a ton of free learning resources as well.
 And a podcast!